TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 **8\.
 Online Behavioral Advertising**

+Do Not Track (DNT) is a browser-based signal that, when set, signifies your desire not to be tracked online.
+Because there is not yet a consensus on how companies should respond to web browser-based or other DNT mechanisms, University of Phoenix does not itself respond to web browser-based DNT signals.

-We use a third-party assurance service to comply with the cross-industry Self-Regulatory Program for Online Behavioral Advertising managed by the Digital Advertising Alliance (DAA).
-As part of this service, our online advertisements and Sites taking part in Online Behavioral Advertising are delivered with icons that help consumers understand how their data is being used and provide options to consumers who want more control.
-Some of these ads are targeted to your interests and preferences based on your browsing history, which is stored in a cookie on your computer.
-Your browsing history on the Sites may be tracked in these cookies even if ads are not being displayed.
-For more information, or to opt out of this type of information collection, please visit http://info.evidon.com/pub\_info/184?v=1.
+We use a third-party assurance service to comply with a cross-industry self-regulatory program for online behavioral advertising managed by the Digital Advertising Alliance (DAA).
+As part of this service, our online advertisements and sites taking part in online behavioral advertising are delivered with an AdChoices icon that helps consumers understand how their data is being used and provides options to consumers who want more control.
+Some ads are targeted to your interests and preferences based on your browsing history, which is stored in a cookie on your computer.
+Your browsing history on the sSites may be tracked in these cookies even if ads are not being displayed.
+By clicking the AdChoices icon and following the instructions, you may adjust your privacy preferences.
+If you opt-out using AdChoices, our sites that participate in the program will no longer collect information about your online activities over time and across third-party websites or online services for behavioral advertising purposes.
+For more information, or to opt out of this type of information collection, you may also visit http://info.evidon.com/pub\_info/184?v=1.

 **9\.
 Opt Out**